dotnet/core/linux-support.md

 .NET can typically be run on any Linux distribution, via:

-- The Microsoft build, which is built to be broadly compatible (as defined below).
+- The Microsoft build, which is built to be broadly compatible.
 - Distribution-specific builds, which are built specifically for a given distribution version (like Red Hat Enterprise Linux 9 or Ubuntu 22.04).

-The following compatibility information primarily applies to the Microsoft build of .NET.

 ## General dependencies